-On July 8, 2020, the Company filed with the United States Securities and Exchange Commission (SEC) a Form F-3 with respect to the offer and sale of securities of the Company (Registration Statement).
-The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sales of our stock over time of up to &43.5 million (\$50.0 million) of its ordinary shares pursuant to a Sales Agreement with SVB Leerink LLC.
-In 2020, the Company issued 1,958,186 ordinary shares resulting in &9.0 million in net proceeds to the Company under this program.
+On July 8, 2020, the Company filed a Form F-3 (2020-Registration Statement) with the U.S. Securities and Exchange Commission (the "SEC") with respect to the offer and sale of securities of the Company.
+The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sale of up to \$50.0 million of its ordinary shares over time pursuant a Sales Agreement with SVB Leerink LLC (the "Sales Agreement").